KS4 Options

 Can my child switch colour routes?

-Maths, English and Science are set according to ability and are timetabled in a different way to the option blocks.
+Maths, English and Science are set according to ability and are timetabled differently to the option blocks.
 This means that your child’s set for any of the core subjects is not affected by their colour route.

-Why are Separate Sciences and Computer Science only on Blue route?
+Why are Separate Sciences and Computer Science only on the Blue route?

 Separate Sciences and Computer Science are only offered in Blue as they are challenging subjects in terms of both knowledge and skills.
 Computer Science is very technical and involves writing and understanding computer code.
-Separate Sciences are challenging due to the amount of Science covered, with 13 hours of study across the fortnight timetable.
-In order to take either subject students should be showing an aptitude and enthusiasm for the subject and be working at a 3+.
+Separate Sciences are challenging due to the amount of Science covered, with 13 hours of study across the fortnight's timetable.
+In order to take either subject, students should show an aptitude and enthusiasm for the subject and be working at a 3+.

 Can my child take History and Geography?